NORTHERN RAILWAY (IRELAND)

 during our "Summer

-to explore the possibility of returning her to traffic, and work is ongoing
+to explore the possibility of returning her to traffic.

 In recent years, No.85's route availability